Bean-Machinie/Bean_WorkSpace/README.md

 3) Edit mass components in the table to define the physical model.
 4) Adjust mesh opacity and show/hide mesh or mass points.
 5) Run the simulation as usual.

+## Spacecraft Builder (Blank) scenario
+- Choose "Spacecraft Builder (Blank)" from the scenario dropdown to start with a minimal craft.
+- Load a mesh and click "Auto-generate mass points" to create up to 5 placeholder components.
+- Use the "Initial State" section to edit CoM position/velocity, orientation (quaternion), and omega.

 Run tests
 ```bash